 - Comfortable shoes – the site can be rocky and dusty, so bring shoes where you’ll be comfortable doing lots of walking.

-Note: The Delphi site is rustic.
+Note: The archaeological site is rustic.
 That means there are no concessions, vending machines, or anything else inside the entire park.
 If you think you might need it, bring it with you.